-First, you should check if your phone's syncing any data with iCloud, as it stops it syncing that data with iTunes.
-Go to Settings > your name > iCloud and check if they're turned on:
+First, check if your phone's syncing with iCloud, as this stops it syncing with iTunes.
+Open the Settings app and tap on your Apple ID at the top of the screen.
+Find and tap on iCloud and check if these settings are turned on:

-One problem that often comes up is that iTunes just doesn't see that your phone is plugged in.
-There can be a few different reasons for it, and we'll go through them.
+One common problem is that iTunes doesn't notice when your phone is plugged in.
+This can be caused by a few different problems, which we've listed below.

-'Drivers' are needed so that iTunes can talk to your iPhone, and these can sometimes stop working properly.
-Go through the steps to get them reinstalled.
+'Drivers' are needed so that iTunes can talk to your iPhone, and these can sometimes stop working.
+Follow these steps to get them reinstalled.

 Press the Windows key + R keys on your keyboard, which'll open the 'Run' box.